UCLNatSci/Electromagnetism-Fluids-and-Waves/fluids/steadysoln.md

 :class: theorem
 Poiseuille flows are named after the physician who first studied the problem in connection with blood flow.
 Their instability under certain conditions constitutes one of the most important problems of fluid dynamics.
 ```

+## Chapter exercises

+Incompressible fluid of uniform density $\rho$ and viscosity $\nu$ flows steadily under
+gravity $g$ between two vertical planes at $x = 0$ and $x = a$.
+The plane at $x = 0$
+is at rest, but the plane at $x = a$ is moving vertically upwards at speed $V$.
+By
+assuming that the pressure is constant throughout the fluid and that the velocity
+field does not depend on the vertical coordinate, solve the equations of motion
+to find the velocity field.